Thoms-J/MSc_Thesis/README.md

     - Tree Movement: Has Gifs from scan 1 and 2

-    - Beach Movement: Has screencapture videos of repetitive and non-repetitive scans of sand transport
+    - Beach Movement: Has screencapture videos from the Livox Viewer of repetitive and non-repetitive scans of sand transport